dstibbe/todo-server/README.md

 # Todo-server with MCP

 A simple todo server for testing purposes.
-Includes two MCP servers
+Includes two MCP servers and an AI Agent that can use them.

 ## Description
 A REST API server built with Kotlin and Ktor for managing todo items (in memory).